FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 8. Practical Insights for Formulators

 4-Methyl guaiacol is valued for its ability to impart a rich, smoky character to both flavors and fragrances.
 It synergizes well with other phenolic compounds and can enhance the authenticity of smoked and roasted profiles.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
-It is often under-utilized in complex blends where its subtlety can add depth without dominating the profile.
+Common pitfalls include overuse, leading to an overpowering aroma, and instability in acidic formulations.
+It is often underutilized in sweet applications, where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice